Comps for Mathematics or Mathematics/Statistics Majors

 - Group Comps

-- Individual Comps
+- Independent Comps

 - Past Comps

 Majors are expected to do comps during the senior year.
 Students finishing the sophomore year may petition the department to be allowed to do comps during the junior year, but such petitions are granted only in very unusual circumstances.
 In particular, a desire to ease the workload of completing a double major is not a sufficient reason to grant such a petition.
-In the (rare) case that a junior is granted an early comps, senior math majors will be given first priority in the choice of comps project.
+In the (rare) case that a junior is granted an early comps, senior math or math/stats majors will be given first priority in the choice of comps project.

-Timetable: Each spring, faculty members present potential group projects to mathematics majors then in their junior year, and junior majors rank the projects they prefer.
+Timetable: Each spring, faculty members present potential group projects to mathematics and mathematics/statistics majors then in their junior year, and junior majors rank the projects they prefer.
 Faculty then assign students to projects, taking student preferences into account as much as possible.

 Once underway, a typical two-term project will follow the timetable below; three-term projects require the obvious adjustments.